EFeru/hoverboard-firmware-hack-FOC/README.md

  - All the calibratable motor parameters can be found in the 'BLDC_controller_data.c'.
 I provided you with an already calibrated controller, but if you feel like fine tuning it feel free to do so
  - The parameters are represented in Fixed-point data type for a more efficient code execution
  - For calibrating the fixed-point parameters use the [Fixed-Point Viewer](https://github.com/EmanuelFeru/FixedPointViewer) tool
- - The parameters data Fixed-ppoint types are given in the following table:
+ - The parameters data Fixed-point types are given in the following table:

 ![Parameters table](https://github.com/EmanuelFeru/hoverboard-firmware-hack-FOC/blob/master/docs/pictures/paramTable.png)